Liliya-Tazieva/AntiVirus/readme.md

 3)**deployment_files** stores files needed for building and deployment, see "Building"

 4)**test_data** contains things that you can use for testing.
-There are a folder with files containing Eicar-test-signature and a code that is playing a role of a virus attacking the "hosts" file.
+There are folders with files containing Eicar-test-signature and some code that is playing a role of a virus attacking the "hosts" file.

 ###Building:
 For building PM Defender you will need qt creator, source codes and the contents of "deployment_files" folder.